Can You Link Up With Treewidth?: Introduction

-Using linkage capacity, we eliminate this slack and obtain a tight lower bound for dense patterns: Combining two textbook results~\cite{graph}, we show that every pattern $H$ of average degree $d$ has linkage capacity $\Omega(d)$.\footnote{This lower bound is asymptotically tight, as worst-case examples like $K_{d,s-d}$ have linkage capacity at most $d$.
-Indeed, a linkage with $d+1$ paths in $K_{d,s-d}$ would in particular imply a matching with $d+1$ edges, which clearly does not exist in $K_{d,s-d}$.} \Cref{thm:linkage-ETH} then immediately yields: \begin{theorem} There is a constant $\alpha > 0$ such that, for every graph $H$ with average degree $d$, the existence of an $O(n^{\alpha \cdot d})$ time algorithm for $\colsub{H}$ would refute ETH. \end{theorem}
+Using linkage capacity, we eliminate this slack and obtain a tight lower bound for dense patterns: Combining two textbook results~\cite{graph}, we show that every pattern $H$ of average degree $d$ has linkage capacity $\Omega(d)$.\footnote{This lower bound is asymptotically tight, since worst-case examples like $K_{d,s-d}$ have linkage capacity at most $2d+1$.
+Indeed, a linked set of $2d+2$ vertices would imply a linkage with $d+1$ paths in $K_{d,s-d}$.
+This would in particular imply a matching with $d+1$ edges, which clearly does not exist in $K_{d,s-d}$.} \Cref{thm:linkage-ETH} then immediately yields: